mantidproject/mantid/docs/source/algorithms/SANSFitShiftScale-v1.rst

 Description
 -----------

 This algorithm is used to fit data from the high-angle bank to data from the low-angle bank in a SANS experiment.
-The degrees of freedom are a shift and a scale factor which detmine by how much the high-angle bank data needs to be scaled and then shifted to match the low-angle bank data.
+The degrees of freedom are a shift and a scale factor which determine by how much the high-angle bank data needs to be scaled and then shifted to match the low-angle bank data.

 Fit Modes
 ##############